 Like hiking in Honau, scenic views await here in Schonbergturm, especially on the top bridge.

-The tower stands at the height of 26 meters on the meadows of Schonberg, which already has 793 meters elevation.
+The tower stands at the height of 26 meters on the meadows of Schonberg, which already has 793 meters in elevation.
 From the top bridge, you can see not just Pfullingen but also Unterhausen and Holzelfingen.

 During clear weather, even the Lichtenstein castle is visible from Schonbergturm.
 Have a glimpse of the view from these twin towers from the 360-image below.
 Feel free to move the image around!